-FRANKFURT, Germany -- Austria's president says the first few days of September would be the best time to hold an early election after a covert video scandal shook up the country's politics and warned that the government needed to remain capable of taking part in important European Union decisions in the interim.
+FRANKFURT, Germany -- Austria's president said the first few days of September would be the best time to hold an early election after a covert video scandal shook up the country's politics and warned that the government needed to remain capable of taking part in important European Union decisions in the interim.

-President Alexander Van der Bellen spoke Sunday after meeting with Austrian Chancellor Sebastian Kurz.
+President Alexander Van der Bellen spoke Sunday after meeting with Chancellor Sebastian Kurz.

 Van der Bellen said the video showed behavior "that is not Austria."
 He added that "everything must be done to restore trust in officeholders, in the representatives of the people."